o3de/o3de.org/content/docs/tools-ui/ui-dev-intro.md

 ---
-description: ' Get started with the O3DE UI 2.0 design guidelines and component libraries for building extensions that blend well with the standardized O3DE user experience. '
+title: Introduction to O3DE UI Development
-title: Introduction to O3DE UI development
+description: Get started with the O3DE UI design guidelines and component libraries for building extensions that blend well with the standardized O3DE user experience.
 weight: 10
 ---